Quiet title

 An action to quiet title is a lawsuit brought in a court having jurisdiction over property disputes, in order to establish a party's title to real property, or personal property having a title, of against anyone and everyone, and thus "quiet" any challenges or claims to the title.

 This legal action is "brought to remove a cloud on the title" so that plaintiff and those in privity with them may forever be free of claims against the property.
 The action to quiet title resembles other forms of "preventive adjudication," such as the declaratory judgment.

 This genre of lawsuit is also sometimes called either a try title, trespass to try title, or ejectment action "to recover possession of land wrongfully occupied by a defendant."
-However, there are slight differences.
-In an ejectment action, it is typically done to remove a tenant or lessee in an eviction action, or an eviction after a foreclosure.
-Nonetheless, in some states, all terms are used synonymously.

 Grounds for a quiet title action or complaint

 It comprises a complaint that the ownership (title) of a parcel of land or other real property is defective in some fashion, typically where title to the property is ambiguous – for example, where it has been conveyed by a quitclaim deed through which the previous owner disclaims all interest, but does not promise that good title is conveyed.
 Such an action may also be brought to dispel a restraint on alienation or another party's claim of a nonpossessory interest in land, such as an easement by prescription.

 Other typical grounds for complaint include: